 YOU MAY DOWNLOAD EXTRACTS FROM THE PLAYSCRIPTS BELOW:

-LAYING THE TURF.
-4 park employees lay turf at the front of a new fountain erected in honour of a multi-millionaire sponsor of an extensive rehabilitation of the park which has included the building of a large concert hall.
+2018: BUSH THEATRE.
+My play LAYING THE TURF is among the 100 scripts out of 850 which made it to a second reading at The BUSH THEATRE.
+‘The voice is unique – The play explores well their varying attitudes towards class, power, capitalism and culture.’
+Brief synopsis: 4 park employees lay turf at the front of a new fountain erected in honour of a multi-millionaire sponsor of an extensive rehabilitation of the park which has included the building of a large concert hall.
 They are unhappy about the commercial changes that have been made to the park and with the character and activities of the sponsor.
 Tomorrow there is to be a VIP opening celebration.
-From time to time they can hear A Midsummer Night’s Dream being performed in the Open Air Theatre in the park.
+From time to time they can hear Midsummer Night’s Dream being performed in the Open-Air Theatre in the park.

 FACADE (earlier title: Fight to the Finish.)
 1962, Edith Sitwell, 75 years old and in very poor health, is soon to attend the celebration of her life achievements at the Royal Festival Hall in London.
 She awaits a visit from her old enemy the now elderly Noel Coward).
 Received a rehearsed reading in 2007 with the title An Indian Summer at the Old Vic London, arranged by Chichester Festival Theatre and James Barber, Director of The Yvonne Arnaud Theatre Guildford, featuring Penelope Keith.
 Comment from Michael Grandage / Donmar: ‘I enjoyed it a great deal – I hope you get it on somewhere as I’d love to see it.‘ Click to download EXTRACTS: THE FIGHT TO THE FINISH EXTRACTS